The Book of Jaschar

 The Amorites, those from the mountains, want to attack Gibeon.
 Adoni-Zedeck does not dare to take action alone against the Gibeonites and so he persuades his neighboring kings to go to war.
 But the five kings are defeated because God drops stones from the sky.
 People die because of the stones.
 The story describes the final war at the end of the days.
 A marker is set by the word "hail stones", because the word hail is a Hapax Legomenon.
 It is a word that occurs only once in the Bible.
 Hapax Legomenon means: once said.
 Whenever we come across a Hapax Legomenon, we get a hint to the end time. - Our research has shown this again and again.- During this time, things happen that have not happened in the entire history of mankind.
 They are unique.
 God uses the Hapax Legomena to indicate the prophetic aspect in the narratives.
 We have already discovered the following properties for the Hapax Legomena:

-- are related to the redemption and recovery of Israel; veiled is also spoken by the heavenly people.
+- they are prophetic;- have an apocalyptic character;- are related to the redemption and recovery of Israel; veiled is also spoken by the heavenly people.

 The Hapax Legomena occur differently frequently in the books of the Bible.
 In places where the plaintext already indicates that the description refers to the Last Days, we find few and where the plaintext does not clearly indicate this, we find many.